hapax/hapax.github.io/assets/chuzenji.md

 women, horses and cows for over a thousand years.

-The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and seems defined by its proximity to other things than by any properties of its own, a sort of encrustation along the corridors of travel between the eponymous buddhist temple and two waterfalls.
+The town is called variously Chuzenji and Okunikko (奥日光, "inner Nikko"), and even in this ambiguity, seems defined by its proximity to other things than by any properties of its own.
-But the tumbledown hotels, souvenir stores, ramen shops, jetties, and oversized emporia, are washed up on the shore of the lake like a residue of better times.
+It spans a loose chevron between two waterfalls and the eponymous temple, encrusting the lake with tumbledown hotels, souvenir stores, ramen shops, jetties, and oversized emporia, all in various states of disrepair.
+It is a town washed up on the shore, a residue of better times.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake1.png" />